 You can specify that the client-side policy file be associated with the SOAP message request, response, or both.
 Additionally, you can specify that the policy file be associated with the entire Web service, or just one of its operations.

-2.15.1 Associating a Policy File with a Client Application: Main Steps have a working build.xml file that includes a target for running the clientgen Ant task.
+2.15.1 Associating a Policy File with a Client Application: Main Steps

 The following procedure describes the high-level steps to associate a security policy file with the client application that invokes a Web service operation.